 Product Marketing Manager Resume Sample Tips

 It can be hard to draft the perfect product marketing manager resume, even if you have samples and templates at your disposal.
 You can ask around the PMHQ community for some tips.

-Check out the following tips when developing your resume to make sure you make the most of it:
+Or check out the following tips when developing your resume to make sure you make the most of it:

 - Use the right resume format.
 This means using one-inch margins, a line spacing of 1.15, and a classic 11pt or 12pt font.

 - Make sure you don’t use any unnecessary buzzwords and avoid clichés.
 Also, keep an eye out for any typographical errors.

 - Make sure you list your achievements and successes and not what you did for a or project.
 Always provide numbers to support your claims and how your involvement helped.